ycz0512/DGSL/README.md

 # Diverse Goal-specific Skills Learning (DGSL)

-Code accompanying the paper: "Learning Diverse Goal-specific Transferable Skills in Latent Space".
+Code accompanying the project: "Learning Diverse Goal-specific Transferable Skills in Latent Space".

 This framework provides an implementation of DGSL algorithm for training diverse goal-specific transferable skills in latent space.